 Our goal in permanently protecting the Workshop’s lands is two-fold:

 - The Workshop’s 250 acres provide a key piece of the Helderberg Conservation Corridor.
 Its lands encompass unique wetlands, scenic open spaces, and wildlife habitat in an area that is being steadily fragmented by nearby subdivision and suburban sprawl.

 - The Workshop’s “Adventure in Learning” is not possible without the lands upon which they operate.
 The Board of the Workshop is committed to permanently protecting “The Land” from development for future generations.

-To complete the project and fully protect the Workshop’s lands, we need to raise $100,000 by September 30.
+GREAT NEWS!
+The fundraising deadline for this project has been extended so that we can possibly add other adjoining properties to this conservation effort.
+To complete the project and fully protect the Workshop’s lands and the lands adjoining, we need to raise $60,000 by July 1, 2020.
 This work is urgent—if we do not raise the funds this vital conservation effort will not be possible.

 Read more about the Heldeberg Workshop conservation effort here:

 Read more about our recent Helderberg Conservation Corridor work: